 Sucralose is a commonly used artificial food sweetener that provides no nutrition.
 It’s about 600 times as sweet as table sugar and the majority of it is not absorbed by the body.
-It has been licensed for use as a sweetener in the EU since 2004 as E number E955.
+It has been licensed for use as a sweetener in Japan since 1999.

 Sucralose is a trichlorinated sucrose molecule; i.e. it’s a form of sucrose (table sugar) that’s been altered chemically.
 Sucralose is very stable: it’s not affected by heat or light and is unaffected by a broad range of pH conditions.
 As well as its reliable stability, sucralose is also favoured in respect of taste and texture and it has no negative after-taste; therefore, sucralose is a great choice both for baking and for commercial products that require a longer shelf life.

-As well as the EU, sucralose is licensed for use in the USA, Australia and Canada; in fact over 80 countries in total.
+As well as Japan, sucralose is licensed for use in the USA, Australia and EU; in fact over 80 countries in total.
 Indeed, it is experiencing increasing popularity as a sweetener when compared to other commonly used artificial sweeteners like aspartame, acesulfame K and saccharin.

 Sucralose, being a nonnutritive sweetener, is used in many low calorie products.
-It therefore has favourable applications for people trying to lose weight and subsequent beneficial effects on diseases associated with obesity including cardiovascular disease (CVD), type 2 diabetes, polycystic ovarian syndrome and some cancers (3).
-It’s been shown to have no effect on hunger signalling and does not initiate an insulin response (4).
+It’s been shown to have no effect on hunger signalling and does not initiate an insulin response.

 There have also been articles claiming a link between high sucralose intakes with diabetes and heart disease.
 However, when we look at data we need to be careful, as it may be simply a case of food choice that’s the issue rather than the sweetener itself; for example, people with poor diet choices may be more likely to include low calorie beverages in their diet: this merely demonstrates association and not causality.

-There have been some articles claiming an association between sucralose and tumour development, some of which reference the Ramazzini Institute study (16).
+There have been some articles claiming an association between sucralose and tumour development, some of which reference the Ramazzini Institute study.
 There are a number of issues with this study.
-Firstly, as in the case of the Abou-Donia et al study, this trial was performed on rodents (mice) and not humans: whilst trials on rodents can be useful, they are often quite poor at predicting how humans will react (17).
+Firstly, as in the case of the Abou-Donia et al study, this trial was performed on rodents (mice) and not humans: whilst trials on rodents can be useful, they are often quite poor at predicting how humans will react.

 Furthermore, whilst the study highlighted that there was a rise in tumour incidence for male mice, female mice actually saw a reduction in cancer.
 When male and female mice cancer rates are included together, there is essentially no change in the cancer rate at any dosage.
 Splenda was also fed to the mice throughout their life, including in utero; there may be a specific period during a male mice’s life that cause issues from sucralose consumption at this dose.